-Competences (taken from the BSB's Professional Statement) Score (out of 4) Compensation (union from the 202 of from Statement) 1.2 Have a knowledge and understanding of the key concepts and principles of public and private law.
+Competences (taken from the BSB's Professional Statement) Score (out of 4) 1.2 Have a knowledge and understanding of the key concepts and principles of public and private law.
 1.3 Have a knowledge and understanding of the law and procedure relevant to their area(s) of practice.
 1.5 Apply effective analytical and evaluative skills to their work.
 1.6 Provide clear, concise and accurate advice in writing.
 1.8 Exercise good English language skills.
 1.10 Make sound judgements in their work.
 1.12 Employ effective research skills.
 [Where relevant] 1.13 Draft court and other legal documents which are clear, concise, accurate and written so as to reflect fairly the arguments advanced by both sides.
 [Where relevant] 1.14 Draft skeleton arguments which present the relevant facts, law and arguments in a clear, concise and well- structured manner.
 Comments: